 Hillary previously worked as the Chief Administrative Officer for Nature’s Force Organics, where she expanded her work in the cannabis industry.
 Hillary is the Co-Chairwoman for Albuquerque Women Grow where her passion is to connect patients, producers, and artisans within the cannabis industry.

-Rachael Speegle is a Registered Nurse and Chief Operating Officer at The Verdes Foundation.
+Rachael Speegle, RN is the Chief Executive Officer and Owner of The Verdes Foundation.
 As one of Verdes’ founding members she has dedicated her time to learning the art of cannabis cultivation, processing, and distribution.

 Splitting her time at The Verdes Foundation and Presbyterian Hospital, she continued to work as a cardiac nurse until leaving the hospital in January of 2015 to fully commit to cannabis nursing.
 After working with hundreds of patients in private clinic, Rachael has developed care plans for medical cannabis programs all over the Country.
 She works hand-in-hand with patients and their providers to insure the highest level of safety and efficacy.
 While counseling patients and their family members, she developed the belief that advocacy is as important as treatment.

 Rachael is an accomplished international public speaker, speaking at medical cannabis and wilderness medical conferences.
-She is a member of the American Cannabis Nurses Association and as current Vice President of the New Mexico Cannabis Chamber of Commerce and past Albuquerque Chapter Chair for Women Grow she uses her platform to insure the cannabis industry is inclusive and without discrimination.
+She is a member of the 2018 Aspen Institute’s Health Innovators Fellowship, and the American Cannabis Nurses Association.
+Rachael also serves as the current Vice President of the New Mexico Cannabis Chamber of Commerce and is the past Albuquerque Chapter Chair for Women Grow.
+Rachael is committed to using her platform to insure the cannabis industry is inclusive and without discrimination.

-Eric Speegle is the Executive Director of The Verdes Foundation, a non-profit licensed cultivator, processor, and distributer of medical grade cannabis serving patients of the New Mexico Medical Cannabis program.
+Eric Speegle is the Chief Operating Officer and Owner of The Verdes Foundation, a non-profit licensed cultivator, processor, and distributor of medical grade cannabis serving patients of the New Mexico Medical Cannabis program.
 Eric founded the company in 2010 and continues to oversee the vertically integrated company in its entirety.

 Eric has a Master’s of Business Administration from the University of New Mexico, Anderson School of Management.
 He worked for major healthcare organizations including Lovelace Respiratory Labs and Molina Healthcare, prior to founding The Verdes Foundation.
 His education and extensive experience makes him a valuable asset to the medical cannabis industry.